This page contains affiliate links. We earn a commission at no extra cost to you.

 | Warranty | 10 Years | Lifetime (Forever) |

-What's Actually Inside Each Mattress
+What's Actually Inside Each Mattress?

 Both are all-foam beds, but the foam types produce completely different feels.
 This is where most comparison articles gloss over the details — I won't.